Also known as: Choroideremia, Gyrate atrophy or Central areolar choroidal dystrophy

-Choroidal dystrophy is usually due to an abnormal gene, which is passed down through families.
+In most cases, choroidal dystrophy is due to an abnormal gene, which is passed down through families.
 It most often affects males, starting in childhood.

 The first symptoms are peripheral vision loss and vision loss at night.
-An eye surgeon who specializes in the back of the eye (retina specialist) can diagnose this disorder.
+An eye surgeon who specializes in the retina (back of the eye) can diagnose this disorder.

 The following tests may be needed to diagnose the condition: